mrdk/mind/doc/design.rst

 Forth vocabulary
 ----------------

-+ Naming conventions:

- * Normal Forth words are in lower case.
++ Normal Forth words are in lower case.

-   This makes it much easier to switch between Forth and other applications in a window environment.
+  This makes it much easier to switch between Forth and other applications in a windowed environment.

- * `Create`-like words begin with a capital letter.

- * Control structure words like `IF` and `WHILE` are capitalised.

-   This is a kind of convention in Forth code and it lets them stand out.
++ :program:`mind` uses the common Forth naming conventions.

+  These are a well-developed system to keep the programs short and expressive.
+For the naming conventions, see :ref:`naming-conventions`.

 + There are no words that handle double integers.

-  The C integers are large enough for us.
 (From [graspForth]_.)

+  The C integers are large enough especially on 64-bit systems.

 + Strings are null-terminated, as in C.